andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 The specific battery I used is 20100mAh, assuming the arduino is pulling ~50mA and the LCD screen is pulling ~1.1mA (these are estimations I found online), this build will run for ~ 393 hours, or ~16 days.
 However, assuming that this build is only ran over 8 hours of sleep per day, one could potentially go ~ 7 weeks between charging.

 **Next Steps**
-- Add a curcuit diagram
+- Add a curcuit diagram to README.md
 - Improve step-by-step build instructions
 - Adapt the build to a wifi-enabled board (arduino wifi rev2)\
 Will allow me to send data via wifi to my raspberri pi and track trends with Grafana